Over time we've recieved many of the same questions via email or social

 In simple terms, what does your predictive model take into account?

-If you would like a detailed description of the model methodology, visit this
+If you would like a detailed (and up-to-date) description of the model methodology, visit this

 blog post.